wcarc-on/wcarc-site/minutes/minutes202206.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on June 20th, 2022 - DRAFT
+title: Minutes of the Regular Meeting on June 20th, 2022
 ---
 The meeting was held over the internet via a Zoom video conference.
 The following people were present: